brianna-boughner/pizza-order-app/README.md

 # pizza-order-app

-An app for ordering pizza: customers can create and order a custom pizza.
+An app for ordering pizza: customers can create and order a custom pizza!

+Some manual tests are listed in the Wiki page of the repository.

 *side note: I drew all of the graphics myself so I hope you enjoy them :)*